laFreeFall/Articles-and-Thoughts/Article#1.md

 - *[Varun Kumar](https://www.quora.com/profile/Varun-Kumar-25), Maverick,EE undergrad,IIT Kanpur*
 Banging your head against a wall uses 150 calories an hour.
 ![Banging against a wall](https://qph.ec.quoracdn.net/main-qimg-a682fbd1245ad91940f4f0acdc4c3c4d.webp "Bang bang bang")

+- *Vladislav Loboda, Ukrainian student, who loves creating something (especially something amazing) from nothing, programming and Tayolor`s approach to Laravel*
+Paid programming courses in mosty cases worth nothing and aren't much better than free ones.
+Future developer, who can't search for needed answers on his questions and use huge amount of free sources with petabytes of useful information won't become a good programmer even after visiting paid courses.
+The only one outcome will be lost money in his wallet.
+That's why I like your approach to this process and want to say how grateful I am for such opportunity.